 Not for nothing do they call boxing “the cruelest sport.”
 Just as the outcome of a baseball game can be decided with a single crack of the bat, one hard blow can not only alter the outcome of a fight, but the trajectory of human lives.
 In boxing, unlike other sports, real tragedy is inherent, only a punch away, the cruel whims of Fortune and hard luck sometimes deciding a boxer’s fate as much as any lapse in strategy or execution.
 It can be agonizing to witness.
 And yet, paradoxically, this vicious cruelty lies at the heart of the sport’s primal appeal: the chance to witness the bravery of those risking everything for the glory of battle and victory.

 1980.
 Boxing is bigger than ever, but the heavyweight division struggles for cohesion.
 Less than two years before, after a long and incredibly successful run, Muhammad Ali had announced his retirement.
-These were the days when the “alphabet wars” began in earnest and different sanctioning bodies started their insidious work to debase the sport’s integrity.
+These were the days when the so-called “alphabet wars” began in earnest with competing sanctioning bodies starting their insidious work to debase what little integrity pugilism had.
 With Ali’s departure, there were now two claimants to the heavyweight throne: Larry Holmes held the WBC (World Boxing Council) title, while the WBA (World Boxing Association) belt had been secured by John Tate.